 But if it was to be a diary with Indian cows not only will there be less farting but there will be 16 Cows… and if each cow gave 10 ltrs there will be a total of 160ltrs and it can be sold for Rs 40/ltr (better rate for Indian cow milk) making an income of Rs 6,400.

 The quantity of food for 8 Jersey cow or 16 Indian Zebu cow is approximately same.
 Even if there is more requirement the food for the extra cows can be easily grown as the quality of dung and urine is much higher and would make the land fertile and much more productive.
-Even every time new grass comes up you get a better quality grass because of the dung and urine.
+Even every time new grass comes up you get a better quality grass because of the better quality of dung and urine (bacteria) from Indian Cow.